So many of you write in looking for advice on how to get your product in stores.

 It’s sometimes tough for an inventor to be objective about her creation — of course you think it’s the best idea since the iPod.
 But an unbiased look at your product is a must before approaching any store.
 Play “Devil’s advocate” with your product so you’re very comfortable with any possible question or opposition that may come up while pitching it to a retailer.

-Google your competition (if there is any) and learn about their products.
+That is, if there is any competition, and learn about their products.
 Read reviews of competitive products — what are customers saying?
 Do they love the product?
 Is there room for improvement?
 Maybe the one thing the competitive product lacks is the one thing your product has.

 Figure out what single thing differentiates your product from the rest and then capitalize on that — it might be price, it might be benefits, it might be selection, it might be durability, etc.